giuliacardieri/giuliacardieri/README.md

 # Giulia Cardieri's Portfolio

-Learn more about me and my projects :D
+Learn more about me and my projects.

-It was developed using HTML5, Sass (Scss) and jQuery.

 Available at http://giuliacardieri.com